MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/new-officewebappsmachine.md

 New-OfficeWebAppsMachine -MachineToJoin server1.contoso.com
 ```

-This example adds the current server to the farm that is running on the server named server1.contoso.com.
+This example adds the current server to the Office Online Server farm that is running on the server named server1.contoso.com.